-My art practice focuses on the experience and memory of the landscape of Puerto Rico and the Caribbean.
-I explore nature and its historical, social and ecological aspects through field studies, expeditions and scientific research.
-Taking the drawing and its expanded field as a starting point, I explore new ways of developing installations that allude to natural resources, organic forms, and atmospheric phenomena.
-The works are created with charcoal, ink, found material –industrial and synthetic–, photographs of devastated, abandoned places and clandestine dumps, along with sound pieces.
-Such works frame my daily experiences in response to the circumstances that Puerto Rico is going through, which are a reflection of the social construction of the contemporary landscape.
+Landscape serves as a visual element for the definition of a place and its culture in a particular context.
+It has the evidence of human activity, but at the same time it may exemplifies needs and economic or social decadence.
+My art practice is informed by the experience and memory of the social-environmental and political-economic aspects reflected in the current landscape of the Island of Puerto Rico.
+I explore nature through field studies, expeditions and research.
+Using drawing and its expanded field as a starting point, I addresses ways of referring to social values, natural resources, organic forms and atmospheric phenomena pertinent to my birth place.
+The work is created with collected materials such as high-consumption industrial supplies, paper, wood, sound, photographs, and mixed media, among others.
+This practice frame my daily experiences in response to the economic and political circumstances that Puerto Rico is going through, which are a reflection to the social construction of the contemporary landscape.